AlexECX/django_MultiFormView/README.txt

         ("i_just_want_to_rename_it", SubscriptionForm),
     ]

-  - Use success_url if there is a single succes url, else provide an url form every FormClass or tuple in success_urls.
+  - Use success_url if there is a single succes url, else provide a of urls to listan success_urls, one url per FormClass or tuple.

     success_urls = [
         reverse_lazy("app_name:contact_view"),